FixedEffects/FixedEffectjlr/readme.md

 It is a substitute for the [`felm`](https://cran.r-project.org/web/packages/lfe/index.html) R package that happens to not converge for simple datasets.
 This uses the [`JuliaCall`](https://github.com/Non-Contradiction/JuliaCall) library to pass datasets into julia and process them.

 The package is very preliminary!

+Thanks to [Matthieu](https://github.com/matthieugomez) for writing `FixedEffectModels`!

 ## Usage